 Once everything is measured out, it’s added to a blender and blitzed till smooth.
 Store in an airtight container and this hummus should keep for a week.

-Here’s the recipe to make Easy Za’atar Hummus.
+Here’s the recipe to Make this Easy, Vegan Za’atar Hummus.

 Easy, Vegan Za'tar Hummus